ChampionSamay1644/Enhanced-E-HR-Management-System/README.md

 4. **Set Up Firebase Realtime Database:**
    - Create a Realtime Database in your Firebase project.
-   - Add at least basic data for an admin to the database.
+   - You can use the `example.json` to import into your realtime database for a basic start of an admin login.

 5. **Update Main File with Database Link:**
    - Open `main.py` in your preferred code editor.